Kaalam Maari Pochu (1996 film): Plot

 Sadagopan and Meenakshi have four daughters and a son.
-Sadagopan always thinks that the son is an asset to him and his real heir, while daughters are a burden on his head.
+Sadagopan considers the son is an asset to him and his real heir, while daughters are a burden on his head.
 Sadagopan searches grooms for his educated three elder daughters with the help of his Iyer priest friend.
 He is upset that he cannot find grooms for his daughters unless he is ready to offer them at least forty sovereigns of gold each.
 Sadagoppan wants to marry his daughters to grooms who do not require any dowry.
 He somehow finds out three under qualified grooms meeting his dowry conditions such as Murugesan a marriage catering cook for elder daughter Lakshmi, Sekar a Corporation pesticide-spraying worker for second daughter Sundari and an auto-rickshaw driver Muthupandi for his third daughter Indira.
 He forces his decision on his daughters to marry only them caring neither about whether they are right match for their daughters either in terms of qualification or job nor his daughters' refusal to marry them.
 His third daughter Indra strongly resists his decision of the wedding proposals of her sisters along with Meenakshi.
 Indira insists that she has to meet her groom personally to find whether he is a proper match for her, and only she will accept him.
 Sadagopan actually lies to Indra that her groom is actually a businessman running an automobile shop so that she will marry him, which as otherwise a storm will erupt if she knows her groom's real job.
 The first two daughters marry their groom reluctantly, but Indra is however satisfied with her would be husband.
 However, Indra is infuriated when she learns the truth about Muthupandi.
 All the three women move into their husbands' houses.
-Although no dowry was paid, the three wayward husbands want to rely on their wives' property and asks for some money to start their own businesses, to which the wives agree.
+Although no dowry was paid, the three wayward husbands want to rely on their wives' property and ask for money to start their own businesses, to which their wives agree.